 Likewise data supports groundwater moving from Pahrump Valley towards the Chicago Valley beneath the northern end of the Nopah Range and/or toward the south into the California Valley.
 Groundwater along these paths would subsequently flow into the Tecopa basin and join flow from the north.
 The stable isotope values of groundwater sampled in the Tecopa area are consistent with this mixed groundwater.
 However, it should be kept in mind that mixing in groundwater systems is not an efficient process.
 This is particularly true in porous alluvial type material.
-In fracture flow system mixing is more efficient and a plausible mechanism for creating mixed stable isotope signatures for the Tecopa lake bed deposits.
+In fracture flow system mixing is more efficient and a plausible mechanism for creating mixed stable isotope signatures for the Tecopa groundwater.
+Fracture flow consequently would need to occur at depths below the Tecopa lake bed deposits.
 Lastly, previous reports have shown recharge from runoff from the Kingston Range could likewise contribute recharge to the Tecopa groundwater.